mikeizbicki/cmc-csci040/hw_05/README.md

 1. support switching the language of your interface

-1. use the `flask-login` package and password hashing (as described in the [Flask Mega-Tutorial Section V](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-v-user-logins)) to make your login system more secure
+1. use the `flask-login` package and password hashing to make your login system more secure

 You can get 6pts of extra credit if: